heckman/photos-server/README.md

 ### Server

-The server is operated by a launch agent, which forwards HTTP requests to a response handler.
+The server is operated by a launch agent, which forwards HTTP requests to the HTTP handler `photos-http-handler`.

+### Command-line utility

+The utility `photos-cli` provides several functions to interact with Apple Photos, one of which is used by the HTTP handler.

+It may be spun-off into its own project/repository at some future time.

 ### Installation

 #### Dependencies

-The HTTP-response handler requires the utility `trurl`;
+The HTTP handler requires the utility `trurl`;
 it is available through homebrew as the `trurl` formula.
+It is used to parse and decode the incoming URL.

 The automated installation requires the `greadlink` command;
 it is available as part of the `coreutils` homebrew formula.

 #### Source files

-There are three files to install:
+There are four files to install:

 - `photos-cli`,
   which contains functions that automates the Apple Photos Application.
-  This is used by the response handler to export photos.
+  This is used by the HTTP handler to export photos.
-- `photos-http-response-handler`,
+- `photos-http-handler`,
   which generates responses to HTTP requests sent to the server.
 - `ca.heckman.photos-server.plist`,
   which initiates the HTTP server on a local port.